-During the election cycle, informal community groups send questionnaires to candidates.
-I’m posting my responses here.
-So far I’ve responded to: Community Vision, Native Trees for Takoma, and Takoma For All.
+During the election cycle, informal community groups send questionnaires to candidates, and some make endorsements.
+I've been endorsed by Takoma for All and our local AFSCME union local for City workers.
+I’ve posted my responses here to: Community Vision, Native Trees for Takoma, the union, and Takoma For All.

 Friends of Trees In Takoma (FONTT).
 One question, concerning the city council’s goal of increased biodiversity through a focus on native, and where appropriate climate-adapted, trees.
 My response: